crazyfrozenpenguin/vertx-maven-plugin/README.md

 Install
 -----
-This plugin is now available on Maven Central.
+This version of the plugin is not yet available on Maven Central.

 Group ID: org.anacoders.plugins